ragedestiny/showme-client/README.md

 ## General Information

 - As a tutor, my goal is to help students achieve greater heights in their English class.
-One way to do this is to write better and more descriptively rather than simple and plainly.
-Before creating this web app, my students would have to keep track of their sentences on a standard paper notebook.
-The paper notebook would eventually get lost and it was hard to keep track of what their sentences were.
-In order to make this exercise more steamline and efficient, creating a web app was the way to go.
+One way to do this is to write better and more descriptively rather than simply and plainly.
+Before creating this web app, my students had to keep track of their sentences in a standard paper notebook.
+The paper notebook would eventually get lost, and it was hard to keep track of what their sentences were.
+In order to make this exercise more steamlined and efficient, creating a web app was the way to go.

 ## Technologies Used